Neon in Las Vegas 1928 to 1930, the First 14 months.

 On opening day, the Las Vegas Age promoted the Boulder Club saying the new business was “crowned with its great twelve-foot Neon sign.” [xxii]

-The Boulder Club’s sign was four feet longer then the Hotel Golden’s 8-foot sign two blocks east.
+The Boulder Club’s sign was four feet longer than the Hotel Golden’s 8-foot sign two blocks east.

-And for with sharp eyes, at the bottom of the photograph is the “Louis Wiener” clothing store.
+And those with sharp eyes, at the bottom of the photograph, is the “Louis Wiener” clothing store.

-The Wiener’s son, Lou would go on to become a famous Las Vegas attorney.
+The Wiener’s son, Lou would go on to become well known as first, the attorney for the City of Las Vegas and later in private practice as Benjamin Siegel’s attorney.

-The original sign was still up when this photograph was taken in late August, 1931.
-It provides the detail of where and how the Boulder Club Neon sign was installed.
+The original sign was still up when this photograph was taken in late August 1931.
+The photograph provides details of where and how the Boulder Club Neon sign was installed.

-As the Bruce Brothers were assembling and installing the Boulder Club sign, Barrett’s Las Vegas Las Vegas Neon Electric Sign Company had secured a contract from the Northern Club.
+As the Bruce Brothers were assembling and installing the Boulder Club sign, Barrett’s Las Vegas Neon Electric Sign Company had secured a contract from the Northern Club.